 So, I find myself drawn to challenging conversations where I can have impact: in the US, we have a robust banking and consumer credit system for most, but something is very wrong when there are an estimated 100 million people who are “credit invisible” or “thin file”.
 Without access to fairly priced credit, they cannot build family wealth through homeownership.
 At American Express, I worked to serve low and moderate income consumers by developing a mass-market prepaid product; and at JPMC, I focused on exploring alternative products for unbanked and underbanked consumers.

 What I discovered is that the financial system needs more innovation.
 I left corporate financial services to lead Bank On, a nonprofit coalition of 70 municipalities where I was the architect of the National Account Standards, a product development roadmap for bank accounts with no overdraft fees.
 Understanding that overdraft is often another form of small-dollar credit, I also co-founded Petal, a fintech credit card startup pioneering the use of cash flow underwriting to radically expand credit access with safe and affordable lending to consumers who have little, or no, credit history.

 From my personal experience as an innovator, I see a growing chasm between the private markets driving technology and the ability of the regulatory environment to keep up.
-As the financial services continue to leverage new technology at exponential speed, the regulatory community will have to employ new models of collaboration and increase the speed with which it engages innovation.
-This intersection of innovation, technology, and regulation is a new frontier for financial regulation with the promise to maintain safety and soundness, ensure consumer protection, achieve financial inclusion, and stop financial crime.
+As financial services continue to leverage new technology at exponential speed, the regulatory community will have to employ new models of collaboration and rapidly increase the cycle time of innovation.
+This intersection of innovation, technology, and regulation is a new frontier with the promise to maintain safety and soundness, ensure consumer protection, achieve financial inclusion, and stop financial crime.
 We created AIR to help bridge this opportunity and catalyze new approaches to transform the regulatory system from what is today a largely analog to a digitally-native design.